 Type of Order: Who Can File For One: Court: Based On: Peace Bond An individual (who is not a household or family member) to post a bond conditioned that the individual will not commit a specific act of harm for a period of one year.
 Justice of the Peace Court's where victim lives, where abuser lives or has a business, or where incident(s) occurred You must prove there is a just reason to believe that the offense was intended to be committed or that the threat was seriously made.
 Based only on your affidavit the Judge may issue a Peace Bond or may request a hearing on the matter.
 IS NOT CRIMINALLY ENFORCEABLE Ex parte Family Violence Protective Orders "Temporary protective order" A victim of: Domestic / family violence, Stalking, Dating violence, Sexual assault or aggravated sexual assault, District or County Court's where victim lives, where abuser lives or has a business, or where incident(s) occurred Is an immediate court order of protection meant to stop the abuser from engaging in abusive, threatening or harassing behavior, and from contacting the victim from further abuse or family violence until a full court hearing for a Final Protective Order is held.
+IS CRIMINALLY ENFORCEABLE and valid till it expires or a Final Protective Order is in place.
 Final Protective Order A victim of: Domestic / family violence, Stalking, Dating violence, District or County Court's where victim lives, where abuser lives or has a business, or where incident(s) occurred A Final Protective Order is a court order meant to stop the abuser from engaging in abusive, threatening or harassing behavior, and from contacting the victim in any way.
 It is intended to protect the victim and his/her children